AbhiramKothagundu/cloud_from_scratch/README.md

     - Contour detection for object localization.
     - Returns coordinates of detected red objects.

-### ACO Improvement over Round Robin
+### ACO Improvement over Traditional Scheduling Methods

-Below is the plot showing the improvement percentage of ACO over Round Robin with respect to the number of IoT sensors:
+Below is the plot showing the improvement percentage of ACO over Traditional Scheduling Methods with respect to the number of IoT sensors:

 ![ACO Improvement over Round Robin](data/aco_improvement_over_rr.png)